2017 Recompilation, formerly Rule 5.45

 The following responsibilities of the department head are to be accomplished, insofar as possible, within budget and policy/rules restraints.

 The department head is expected to be the academic leader of the departmental faculty.
 The department head is responsible for ensuring that highly qualified faculty are employed.
-Also, the department head ensures that official transcripts, including highest degree earned are obtained for every new faculty member’s official personnel file (routed through the Office of the Executive Vice President and Provost).
+Also, the department head ensures that official transcripts, including highest degree earned are obtained for every new faculty member’s official personnel file (routed through the office of the provost and senior vice president for academic affairs).
 Insofar as possible, the kind of atmosphere in which the faculty can do their best work in teaching, research, and service should be maintained.

 Leadership of the faculty implies working closely with the faculty on the development and sustenance of departmental courses and the stimulation and encouragement of faculty development.
 A performance evaluation of each faculty member will be carried out at least once a year and should be made in the positive vein of professional development.
 Evaluation of the progress of tenure-track faculty should be made in consultation with senior department faculty and in accordance with the highest national standards of faculty performance.